delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 | Singly-Linked List | O(n)   | O(n)   | O(1)      | O(1)     |
 | Doubly-Linked List | O(n)   | O(n)   | O(1)      | O(1)     |

+<a name="sequential-search"></a>
-# Seqeuntial search
+# Seqeuntial search & Searching

 Let's say you have an array of items [1, 3, 7, 4, 9] and you want to find the number 4.
+You just look at it, and you see it.
+What's so hard about that?
+Well a computer doesn't have super cool abillities like us just to "see" things.
+It has to go through the list in order to "see" the number.
+There are many algorithms that allow a computer to search lists / arrays.
+One of them is sequential search.

 A sequential search would calculate it like so:

 Current number | Description
 -------------- | -----------